RGBeter/Neptune/README.md

 * At this point it's time to strap in and install all the MD2 components and the audio and video parts shared between MD and 32X.
 This cannot be independently tested without bypassing the 32X parts that usually connect to the cartridge slot.
-  To this end, you may like to use the bypass boards for IC504 and IC505 (see the `helpers` directory).
+  To this end, you may like to use the bypass flexes for IC504 and IC505 (see the `helpers` directory).
 These boards are designed to fit in place of the 32X ICs and simply pass the required signals directly to the Mega Drive components.
-If using the bypass boards, you will also need to temporarily connect the /YS and /AS signals to the cartridge slot. /YS has a labeled test point for this near the connector. /AS can be tapped from the labeled pad on `R75`.
-Remove these connections before installing the 32X hardware.
+If using the bypass boards, you will also need to temporarily connect the /YS and /AS signals to the cartridge slot. /YS has a labeled test point for this near pin B12 on the underside of the slot. /AS can be connected by bridging pins 8 and 12 on the footprint for `IC516`.
+Remove these connections before installing the remaining 32X hardware.

 * When testing a newly-built Neptune, trying different kinds of cartridges and peripherals is useful for troubleshooting issues.
 Original Mega Drive cartridges